GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 If you look back, you’ll soon be going that way.
+> 🥠 We don’t know the future, but here’s a cookie.

 ### Our Tech Stack